flojoy-ai/studio/README.md

 # Flojoy

-Please see [https://docs.flojoy.io](https://docs.flojoy.io) for documentation
+Please see [CONTRIBUTING](https://github.com/flojoy-io/flojoy-desktop/blob/main/CONTRIBUTING.md) for how to add custom Python nodes to your Flojoy apps.

 ***